 Notable AI Models Documentation

-Epoch's AI Notable AI Models Database is a collection of historically significant or cutting-edge machine learning models for research about trends in the history and future of artificial intelligence.
+Epoch's AI Notable AI Models Dataset is a collection of historically significant or cutting-edge machine learning models for research about trends in the history and future of artificial intelligence.

 Overview

-Epoch AI’s Notable AI Models Database is a collection of historically significant or cutting-edge machine learning models, and key information about their training.
-This database is useful for research about trends in the history and future of artificial intelligence.
+Epoch AI’s Notable AI Models Dataset is a collection of historically significant or cutting-edge machine learning models, and key information about their training.
+This dataset is useful for research about trends in the history and future of artificial intelligence.

-This documentation describes which models are contained within the database, its records (including data fields and definitions), processes for adding new entries and auditing accuracy.
+This documentation describes which models are contained within the dataset, its records (including data fields and definitions), processes for adding new entries and auditing accuracy.
 It also includes a changelog and acknowledgements.

 If you would like to ask any questions about the database, or suggest a model that should be added, feel free to contact us at data@epochai.org.

-If this database is useful for you, please cite it.
+If this dataset is useful for you, please cite it.

 Citation